Amended April 28, 2022

 18. Confidentiality and Furnished Information.
 Supplier agrees that any technical information disclosed to GFS in connection with the Products covered by any Order is not confidential and Supplier will not assert any claim (other than one for patent infringement) against GFS with respect to that information.
 Any technical information disclosed by GFS to Supplier is confidential and Supplier agrees not to use or disclose any such information without prior written consent of GFS.
 Supplier shall not sell or offer to sell or otherwise provide to anyone other than GFS any Products made in accordance with any designs, drawings, specifications, standards, performance criteria or other requirements that GFS furnishes to Supplier or that incorporate, embody or are made in accordance with any of GFS’s intellectual property.
 Supplier shall maintain the confidentiality of, and shall not disclose or use or permit to be disclosed or used or to be viewed by any third party (including any of Supplier’s suppliers), the Products, any designs or drawings of or specifications, technical information, standards, performance criteria or other requirements for the Products, any GFS Property or any information concerning GFS’s business, operations or activities, including, without limitation, information concerning GFS’s present or proposed products, product developments, plans, strategies, finances, know-how, sales, GFS’s marketing or sales techniques, or the existence of the Agreement or that Supplier will sell, or has sold, or has agreed to sell, Products to GFS (“Confidential Information”), provided, however, that Supplier may disclose Confidential Information (a) to a third party (other than a competitor of GFS or a subsidiary or affiliate of a competitor) to the extent disclosure is necessary in order for Supplier to perform its obligations under the Agreement if, prior to any such disclosure, Supplier obtains from the third party a written statement, in a form pre-approved by GFS, that the third party agrees to be bound by the confidentiality obligations of this Section of these Terms and Conditions to the same extent as Supplier; (b) to the extent necessary to enforce its rights under the Agreement or to defend a claim arising under the Agreement; and (c) as required by applicable law and, provided further, that Confidential Information shall not include (i) information that is or becomes generally known in the industries in which GFS or Supplier operate other than as a result of disclosure by Supplier; (ii) information that is disclosed to Supplier by a party that, to Supplier’s actual knowledge, is not under a legal or fiduciary duty to GFS not to disclose the information; and (iii) any information that GFS acknowledges in writing is not confidential.
 If Supplier breaches or threatens to breach this Section of these Terms and Conditions, GFS’s remedies at law will be inadequate.
 Therefore, GFS shall have the right of specific performance or injunctive relief, or both, in addition to any and all other remedies and rights at law or in equity, and GFS’s rights and remedies shall be cumulative.
 If GFS and Supplier have signed a separate agreement that addresses some or all of the subject matter of this Section, then both the other agreement and this Section shall be effective, but if there is a conflict between them, then the conflicting provision of the other agreement shall control.

 19. Government Contracts.
-If GFS will use the Products in connection with a contract with the United States or other government, then all terms and conditions that the government contract or any law or regulation requires to be included in the Agreement (“Government Terms”) are incorporated in the Agreement by reference, if applicable.
+If GFS will use the Products in connection with a contract with the United States or other government, then all terms and conditions that the government contract or any law or regulation requires to be included in the Agreement (“Government Terms”) are incorporated in the agreement by reference, if applicable.
 If any provision of the Agreement is inconsistent with any Government Terms, then the Government Terms shall control.

 21. Insurance.
 Supplier shall maintain in effect, at Supplier’s expense, the following minimum insurance coverages:

 The above limits may be achieved by a combination of primary coverage and umbrella coverage.
 All insurance that this Section requires shall be of the types and in amounts, and shall contain endorsements, and shall be issued by insurers having an A.M.
 Best financial rating of “A” or better.
-Carriers with a rating less than “A” must be approved by GFS in writing.
+Carriers with a rating less than “A” or that is otherwise not rated by A.M.
+Best must be approved by GFS in writing.
 Supplier shall cause GFS and each of its affiliates and related companies, and their respective directors, officers, employees and agents to be named as additional insureds under any or all of the policies evidencing the insurance.
 Supplier shall furnish to GFS certificates of insurance evidencing any required insurance (i) as part of any initial quote or bid to sell Products to GFS, (ii) prior to commencement of any work by Supplier for GFS or at GFS’s premises, and (iii) annually thereafter upon renewal of the insurance coverage.

 22. Work on Premises.
 If Supplier’s performance of services or delivery or installation of Products involves operations by its employees or subcontractors on GFS’s premises or the premises of a customer of GFS, then (a) Supplier shall at all times enforce strict discipline and maintain good order among all persons engaged in the activity on the premises and shall cause them to comply with all fire prevention, health, environmental and safety rules and regulations in force at the premises, (b) Supplier shall comply with any special work conditions that are attached to the Order, and (c) Supplier’s performance of the services shall not interfere with GFS’s use of the premises or pose any danger to GFS’s employees or invitees.